Academic Requirements (54 total units)

 Review of quantitative methods that are commonly used in environmental science.
 The course will cover single and multivariable functions and graphing, basic linear algebra, complex numbers, integral calculus and simple differential equations.

 The generation and analysis of environmental data is often a complex, multi-step process that may involve the collaboration of many people.
 Increasingly tools that document and help to organize workflows are being used to ensure reproducibility, shareability, and transparency of the results.
 This course will introduce students to the conceptual organization of workflows (including code, documents, and data) as a way to conduct reproducible analyses.
 These concepts will be combined with the practice of various software tools and collaborative coding techniques to develop and manage multi-step analytical workflows as a team.

-This course introduces students to the broad range of data sets that are used to monitor and understand the human and natural systems relevant for environmental science and management.
-The course will cover field-based and station data, remote sensing products, and large-scale climate datasets including climate model projections.
-Skills will include designing and evaluating data collection and data quality control, and working with existing databases of time-series and spatial information including new repositories of environmentally relevant datasets (e.g., the NOAA Big Data Project).
-As environmental problems increasingly require the use of multiple data sets from disparate sources, students will learn the basic workflow involved in selecting, obtaining, and visualizing datasets, and best practices for ensuring the reliability of data intercomparisons.
-Students will be introduced to emerging data products as well; examples may vary, but include data from automated observational networks and Unmanned Autonomous Vehicles (UAVs) and new satellite data products.
+Introduces students to the broad range of data sets used to monitor and understand human and natural systems.
+Course will cover field and station data, remote sensing products, and large-scale climate datasets including climate model projections.
+Skills will include evaluating data collection and quality control methods used in existing datasets, and working with existing databases of time-series and spatial information including cloud computing databases and new repositories of environmental datasets.
+Students will learn basic workflows for selecting, obtaining, and visualizing datasets, and best practices for reliable data intercomparisons.
+Students will gain hands-on experience with an environmental dataset of their choice by developing tutorial Jupyter notebook materials for a relevant use case.

 This course teaches key scientific programming skills and demonstrates the application of these techniques to environmental data analysis and problem solving.
 Topics include structured programming and algorithm development, flow control, simple and advanced data input-output and representation, functions and objects, documentation, testing and debugging.
 The course will be taught using a combination of the R and Python programming languages.